-- the Sewerage Disposal Targeted Rate (for residential properties and other nonresidential properties); - the Water Supply Rate (only in respect of the uniform charge for those properties that are not metered); and - the Roading Seal Extension Rates (relevant to defined geographic areas only).
+• the Sewerage Disposal Targeted Rate (for residential properties and other non-residential properties);

+• the Water Supply Rate (only in respect of the uniform charge for those properties that are not metered); and a) Category A: Relief from the obligation to pay the second or more UAGC and uniform targeted rates where the rating unit is used by one ratepayer for both business and residential purposes.

+• the Roading Seal Extension Rates (relevant to defined geographic areas only).